leenahmad/reading-notes/README.md

 **how to keep yourself in a growth mindset**

-1.Find purpose
+1.Find purpose.

-2.Take on challenges
+2.Take on challenges.

-3.Jot down goals
+3.Jot down goals.

 4.View challenges as opportunities.

-5.Acknowledge and embrace imperfections
+5.Acknowledge and embrace imperfections.

+6.Trust your self.

 [Click here to read more about Growth Midset](https://www.atlassian.com/blog/inside-atlassian/growth-mindset) 👈